 - Which platform you’re using for staking crypto.

 - How much amount of cryptocurrency you’re going to stake

 Is crypto staking safe?

-No one investment can be 100% risk-free—and crypto staking is not different.
+No one investment can be 100% risk-free—and crypto staking is no different.
 While crypto staking has several benefits, there are also some risks.
-Such as price volatility, struggle to recover assets, and lock-up periods.
+Such as price volatility, struggle to recover assets and lock-up periods.
 Like crypto investments, a risk analysis is essential before crypto staking.